Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Introduction

-Specifically, this position paper illuminates the potential risks stemming from the misuse of agents in scientific domains and advocates for the responsible development of agents.
-We prioritize \textbf{safeguarding} over the pursuit of more powerful capabilities.
-Our exploration focuses on three intertwined components, the roles of user, agent, and environment, in the safeguarding process, shown in Figure \ref{fig:1}: (1) \textbf{Human regulation}: We propose a series of measures, including formal training and licensing for users, ongoing audits of usage logs, and an emphasis on ethical and safety-oriented development practices.
-(2) \textbf{Agent Alignment}: Improving the safety of scientific agents themselves involves refining their decision-making capabilities, enhancing their risk awareness, and taking steps to guide these already-capable models toward achieving desired outcomes.
-Agents should align with both human intent and their environment, boosting their awareness of environmental changes and preempting potentially harmful actions.
-(3) \textbf{Agent Regulation and Environmental Feedback}: The regulation of the agent's actions includes oversight of tool usage by the agents and the agent's interpretation and interaction with environmental feedback — crucial for understanding and mitigating potentially negative outcomes or hazards from complex actions.
+Specifically, this perspective paper illuminates the potential risks stemming from the misuse of AI scientists and advocates for their responsible development.
+We prioritize \textbf{systematic safeguarding} \nov{— developing processes to protecting humans and the environment from potential harms —} over the pursuit of more powerful capabilities.
+Our exploration focuses on three intertwined components in the safeguarding process: the roles of the user, agent, and environment, as shown in Figure \ref{fig:overview}: (1) \textbf{Human regulation}: We propose a series of measures, including formal training and licensing for \oct{users and developers}, ongoing audits of usage logs, and an emphasis on ethical and safety-oriented development practices.
+(2) \textbf{Agent Alignment}: Improving the safety of AI scientists involves refining their decision-making capabilities, enhancing their risk awareness, and guiding these already-capable models toward achieving desired outcomes.
+Agents should align with both human intent and their \nov{operational environment}, boosting their awareness of \nov{laboratory conditions and potential broader impacts while preempting potentially harmful actions}.
+(3) \textbf{Agent Regulation and Environmental Feedback}: The regulation of the agent's actions includes oversight of tool usage\nov{, such as how agents operate scientific instruments and software (e.g., robotic arms, analytical equipment, and specialized research software), as well as the} agent's interpretation and interaction with environmental feedback — crucial for understanding and mitigating potentially negative outcomes or hazards from complex actions.